Gabriel-Lewis/TheBiggestShark/README.md

 ### Architecture and Technologies

-This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and game logic,
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be three scripts involved in this project:

-`board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`game_view.js`: this script handle the logic for creating and updating the necessary elements and rendering them to the DOM.

 `shark.js`: this script will handle the logic behind the sharks.
-An Shark object will house the contructor and size functions.
+An Shark object will house the constructor and size functions.
 The sharks will also have a moving property that will give them a speed and direction.

-`keymap.js`: this lightweight script will store all of the logic for all keybindings in the game.

-`player.js`: this will house the logic of the player and their movements throughout the board.
+`player.js`: this will house the logic of the player.

 ### Implementation Timeline